Maurice Lindsay (rugby league)

-Maurice Lindsay (8 May 1941 – 17 May 2022) was the chairman of Preston North End F.C. and of Wigan Warriors R.L.F.C. and had two stints at the club after being one of the 'Gang of Four' directors that used to run the club when it dominated the league in the 1980s.
+Maurice Lindsay (8 May 1941 – 17 May 2022) was an English rugby league executive.
+He had two spells as chairman of Wigan (later Wigan Warriors), from 1979 to 1992 and 1999 to 2007, leading the club in a period when they became the dominant force in English rugby league.
+He also served as chief executive of the Rugby Football League, chief executive of Super League, and chairman of English football club Preston North End.

 Career

-Lindsay was the owner of a contractors plant hire company as well as a bookmaker when he came to Wigan in 1980 to join Jack Robinson, Tom Rathbone & Jack Hilton.
+Lindsay was the owner of a contractors plant hire company as well as a bookmaker when he joined Wigan in 1979 with Jack Robinson, Tom Rathbone and Jack Hilton, known as the 'Gang of Four'.
 This led to an upsurge in the fortunes of the club.
-Wigan became one of the first teams to turn professional in the league and dominated the scene winning an eight League Championships, between 1987 and 1996, as well as nine Challenge Cup wins including a record eight consecutive wins between 1988 and 1995 as well as five Lancashire County Cups and three World Club Championships.
+Wigan became one of the first teams to turn professional in the league and dominated the scene winning an eight League Championships, between 1987 and 1996, as well as nine Challenge Cup wins including a record eight consecutive wins between 1988 and 1995 as well as five Lancashire Cups and three World Club Championships.

 Lindsay was directly responsible for some of the recruitment in that time frame, bringing players to the club who later went on to become legends such as Dean Bell, Andrew Farrell, Andy Goodway, Andy Platt, Brett Kenny, Denis Betts, Ellery Hanley, Frano Botica, Joe Lydon, Jason Robinson, Martin Offiah and Mick Cassidy.

 During his time at the club, Lindsay became team manager of the Great Britain RL team.
 He was manager when the team toured New Zealand in 1990 and Australia in 1992.
 He was also elected as President of the Rugby Football League in 1992.

-Lindsay left the club for a while and became the Chief Executive of the RFL in 1992, proposing the Super League which eventually replaced the First Division Championship as the sport's elite league competition in the UK from 1996 onwards.
-In 1996, he also became Chairman of the Rugby League International Board which at the time, was at odds with the Australian Rugby League.
-Lindsay left the RFL to become the Chief Executive of the newly formed Super League (Europe) Ltd. in February 2008.
-This followed an acrimonious period and in-fighting within the league divisions including an attempt to unseat the Chairman of the RFL, Sir Rodney Walker.
-Relations between Lindsay and Sir Rodney had deteriorated but the leading clubs wanted Lindsay to assume control of the newly formed Super League.
+Lindsay left the club for a while and became the chief executive of the RFL in 1992, proposing the Super League which eventually replaced the First Division Championship as the sport's elite league competition in the UK from 1996 onwards.
+In 1996, he also became chairman of the Rugby League International Board which at the time, was at odds with the Australian Rugby League.
+Lindsay left the RFL to become the chief executive of the newly formed Super League (Europe) Ltd. in February 2008.
+This followed an acrimonious period and in-fighting within the league divisions including an attempt to unseat the chairman of the RFL, Sir Rodney Walker.
+Relations between Lindsay and Walker had deteriorated but the leading clubs wanted Lindsay to assume control of the newly formed Super League.
 Lindsay immediately secured a new lucrative TV contract exclusively for Super League.
-He remained at Super League until he voluntarily retired at the end of 1999.
+He remained at Super League until he retired at the end of 1999.